MileHacker Logo

 Cost Breakdown

-Accommodation (full board): Bird Island Lodge prices vary by season and room type.
+Accommodation (full board): An Island for birds Lodge prices vary by season and room type.
 Budget around EUR 400-600 (USD 430-650) per person per night.
 Meals are part of this.
-Charter Flight (return trip from Mahé): This flight has the sole practical access to Bird Island.
+Charter Flight (return trip from Mahé): This flight has the sole practical access to An Island for birds.
 Costs average EUR 550-650 (USD 600-700) per person for a return flight.
-This flight is a separate cost from the cabin stay, frequently a mandatory arrangement through the cabin.
+This flight is a separate cost from the cabin stay, frequently a mandatory arrangement through the inn.

-• Activities on A Bird sanctuary: Most activities, like guided walks, gear for snorkeling use, and giant tortoise encounters, appear in your lodge price.
-No additional costs exist for these activities.
+• Activities on Bird Island: Most activities, like guided walks, snorkeling gear use, and giant tortoise encounters, are present in your lodge price.
+No additional costs exist for these experiences.

 • Total daily cost (factoring estimated flight cost across a typical 3-4 night stay): Budget around EUR 600-800 (USD 650-850) per person per day.